Ramatu Aliu Mahama: Early life and career

-Ramatu was born on 15 October 1951.
+Mahama was born on 15 October 1951.
 Mahama was an educationist in Tamale, the capital city of the Northern Region and the Second Lady of Ghana from 6 January 2001 to 7 January 2009.

 Personal life

 Mahama was the daughter of the late politician Imoru Egala, a Minister for Trade and Industry and first Ghanaian chairman of COCOBOD, in the first republic.
 Mahama was married to the late Alhaji Aliu Mahama, who was the vice-president for Ghana from 2001 to 2009.
 She is also the mother of Farouk Aliu Mahama the member of parliament for the Yendi Constituency.
 She had four children; Salma Mahama, Farouk Mahama, Fayad Mahama and Halim Mahama.
 In September 2021, there were reports of her death which were later denied by her son Farouk Mahama via an official statement on social media platform Facebook.
 Mahama was a Muslim.

 Death and funeral

-Hajia Ramatu Mahama died at the Korle-Bu Teaching Hospital on 7 April 2022, at the age of 70.
+Mahama died at the Korle-Bu Teaching Hospital on 7 April 2022, at the age of 70.
 She had been battling a heart-related illness for about two years.
 The following day, Hajia Ramatu Mahama was laid in state at the Black Star Square in the morning of 9 April 2022 and a memorial service held in her honour.
 The National Chief Imam, Osman Nuhu Sharubutu led prayers for her and the Islamic Ṣalāt al-Janāzah prayer for departed soul was said for her.
 Hajia Ramatu Mahama's body was transported to Kalpohin, Tamale to where a final burial service was done before she was buried beside her husband.
 At the funeral, former president John Kufuor eulogized her saying,"She was thoughtful and supported her husband, who was Vice-President during my time in government.
 She was a great hostess any time we traveled to the north, especially around Tamale."